Voices (1995 film): Production

 The film was shot primarily in Montreal with cinematography by Lauro Escorel.
-Although the screenplay is based on the life and career of Philip Heseltine, similarities between the real life Heseltine and the film's adaptation are almost non-existent.
-Where as the film version Heseltine is a prolific contributor to the London Journal, the real life Heseltine only worked for four months as a music critic at the Daily Mail and never reviewed his own music.
+Although the screenplay is based on the life and career of Philip Heseltine, similarities between the real-life Heseltine and the character in the film are almost non-existent.
+Whereas in the film Heseltine is a prolific contributor to the London Journal, the real-life Heseltine only worked for four months as a music critic at the Daily Mail and never reviewed his own music.
 Likewise, Heseltine never suffered from dissociative identity disorder.
-The character of love interest Lily Buxton is fictitious; considering Heseltine was in fact married and had a son.
-The film character Gerald Duffy, however, is based on real life friend Cecil Gray, who in 1934 wrote a biography about Warlock.
+The character of love interest Lily Buxton is fictitious; Heseltine was in fact married and had a son.
+The character Gerald Duffy, however, is based on real-life friend Cecil Gray, who in 1934 wrote a biography about Warlock.
 According to Vice President of The Peter Warlock Society, Brian Collins, Gray raises in his book the original idea that because Heseltine was a music critic, that this in some way suggested Warlock was a frustrated composer.
 Furthermore, Gray surmises that it was because of this lifelong distress that Heseltine committed suicide, a theory that could not be deemed conclusive.
 The film conveys a continuing ascension of Warlock's creativity but in reality Heseltine felt that his talents were on a constant decline.
-Originally titled Voices in the UK and Canada it was released in the United States as Voices From a Locked Room.
+Originally titled Voices, in the UK and Canada it was released in the United States as Voices From a Locked Room.